uniflow-kt/uniflow-kt/Documentation.md

 { error -> UIState.Failed(error = error) }
 ```

-### Side effects & Events
+### Side effects with Events

-For side effects actions, you can use `UIEvent` and avoid update the current state with `withState`:
+For side effects actions, you can avoid to update the current state with `withState`:

 ```kotlin
 fun getWeather() = withState {